How to Pay Off Medical Bills

 Consolidated Omnibus Budget Reconciliation Act (COBRA)

-COBRA provides insurance coverage to those who have recently left an employer.
+COBRA provides temporary insurance coverage to those who have recently left an employer.
 You must have a group health plan covered by COBRA, and there must be a qualifying event for which you are a qualifying beneficiary.
-Qualifying events include termination of employment, divorce or separation from a covered employee and other life events.
+Qualifying events include termination of employment, divorce or separation from a covered employee and certain other life events.

-Charity care
+Charity care and other options

-“Medical credit cards can be included on your credit report, particularly if you miss payments on the card, and lower your FICO score,” said Ellington.
-The CFPB also mentions the loss of credit reporting protections as a downside of medical credit cards.
+Ellington also warns against medical credit cards.
+“Medical credit cards can be included on your credit report, particularly if you miss payments on the card, and lower your FICO score,” added Ellington.
+Transferring medical debt to a credit card turns it into "nonmedical consumer debt," stripping away special legal protections.

-As if that isn’t enough, the CFPB also warns that health care providers may receive incentives for medical credit card signups, which can lead to them not adequately explaining your financial assistance options.
+The CFPB also warns that providers may receive incentives for signups, which can lead them to downplay better financial assistance options.
 CFPB Director Rohit Chopra said, “Financial firms are partnering with health care players to push products that can drive patients deep into debt.”
-All in all, these red flags for medical credit cards should make you approach them with caution.

 Alternative credit options